Pokémon Go: COVID-19 pandemic

-During the COVID-19 pandemic, Niantic responded by implementing changes and new features in the game which allowed players to easily play remotely.
+During the COVID-19 pandemic, Niantic responded by implementing changes and new features in the game, allowing players to play remotely more easily.
 However, starting on August 1, 2021, Niantic began rolling back these changes as part of its Exploration Bonus Updates.
-Players in New Zealand and the United States were the first to receive the post-pandemic changes, and gradually, they were rolled out to the rest of the world "in accordance with recommendations from global health organizations".
-In fear of violations in health and personal safety regulations, as well as negatively impacting players with disabilities, the company has since received heavy criticism from the player base (including top players Brandon Tan and Nick Oyzon) due to their reverting safety measures implemented during the pandemic, in which gym and Pokéstop interaction distances were increased from 40 to 80 meters.
-Despite increasing rates of the SARS-CoV-2 Delta variant in various U.S. states (resulting in overflowing hospitals), Niantic is firm on not keeping the pandemic bonuses.
+Players in New Zealand and the United States were the first to receive the post-lockdown changes, and gradually, they were rolled out to the rest of the world.
+The company has since received heavy criticism from the player base for concerns around health and personal safety regulations as well as negatively impacting players with disabilities.
+A main complaint was that Niantic reverted safety measures implemented during the lockdown, in which the interaction distances for Gyms and PokéStops were increased from 40 to 80 meters.
+Despite increasing rates of the SARS-CoV-2 Delta variant in various U.S. states, Niantic is firm on not keeping the pandemic bonuses.
 Players began boycotting Pokémon Go since the first week of August 2021.

 On Twitter, the #HearUsNiantic started trending worldwide as fans and players voiced their censure towards Niantic's decision to remove the pandemic bonuses.
-A letter was sent to Niantic, which responded to the community by stating that the pandemic changes will not stay.
-As Niantic is an AR company, part of its business strategy is to sell user data from players after completing AR mapping tasks where they can log their surroundings at marked PokéStops in their in-game maps.
-The reduced distance means an increased potential for Niantic to generate more revenue.
-Another reason for the changes is for Niantic to preserve its image as an AR tech giant; in its blog post it stated that its "mission" is to "encourage outdoor exploration" and "to connect people to real places in the real world and to visit places that are worth exploration".
+Niantic responded on August 5, 2021 in a blog post where they stood with their decisions to rollback "bonuses" from the previous year.
+It stated that its "mission" is to "encourage outdoor exploration" and "to connect people to real places in the real world and to visit places that are worth exploration".
+This post also announces the creation of "an internal cross-functional team" to address community concerns regarding interaction distance.
+The following month, on September 1, 2021, Niantic posts a news update for Pokémon Go users stating that the 80 meter interaction radius will be returned, and increased communication will be opened with the community with the start of monthly "Developer Diary" announcements.

-In 2025, despite Niantic's gradual rollback of some pandemic-era safety measures, several gameplay adjustments introduced in early 2020 remain permanent changes.
-The interaction distance for PokéStops and Gyms—doubled from 40 meters to 80 meters at the onset of the pandemic—was reinstated as the baseline radius on August 26, 2021.
+In 2025, several gameplay adjustments introduced in early 2020 remain permanent changes.
+The doubled interaction distance for PokéStops and Gyms was reinstated as the baseline radius on August 26, 2021.
 Remote Raid Battles have since been fully integrated: as of May 13, 2025, trainers may use up to 10 Remote Raid Passes per day to join Shadow Raids and Max Battles from anywhere, and bundles of passes are now available in the Pokémon Go Web Store.
 Incense retains its pandemic-era duration and spawn rates—lasting 60 minutes and generating one Pokémon per minute while moving (or one every five minutes when stationary)—and Adventure Sync continues to record walking distance in the background to hatch Eggs and earn Buddy Candy even when the app is closed.
 Gift interactions also remain flexible, with a daily cap of 30 opened gifts instituted in March 2020 still in effect.